 Consumers are much more aware these days of things such as safety measures and businesses being eco-friendly, and often they will avoid companies that fall below standard in these matters.

 That is all down to trust.
 If customers lose their trust in your business, they will stop buying from you and hearing that you have not kept your workforce safe could be one of the first steps towards trust disappearing.
+To prevent this, ensure you have all of the necessary safety equipment from STOREMASTA or a similar online retailer.

 Having to replace employees can be time-consuming and costly.
 Even when you have found new workers, they have to be trained in the ways of your business, and that will decrease production until they are up to speed.
 If your employees feel unsafe in their working environment, they will start to look for jobs elsewhere.